An Introduction: Australian Shepherd Temperament

 Dry food is a top pick for most dog owners because it is easy to store and keeps your dog’s teeth clean.
 Frozen food is another good option and is generally a combination of raw meat and vegetables.

 Canned food is another option that you have when it comes to feeding your dog.
-In fact, feeding your Aussie with canned food only is not recommended, because in this case the dog will need help with teeth and gums.
+Feeding your Aussie canned food is not recommended because the dog needs help with teeth and gums.

-If you are a first-time Aussie owner, keep in mind that a healthy dog diet should contain protein, fat as well as the essential minerals and vitamins.
-Protein is extremely important for your dog’s proper growth and development.
+If you are a first-time Aussie owner, keep in mind that a healthy dog diet should contain protein, fat, essential minerals, and vitamins.
+Protein is essential for your dog’s proper growth and development.
 Fat provides your Aussie with the necessary amount of energy.
-Due to the fact that the Australian Shepherds are high-energy dogs, they need food with a higher fat content in comparison with the other dog breeds.
+Because Australian Shepherds are high-energy dogs, they need food with a higher fat content than the other dog breeds.
 Your Australian Shepherd can consume minerals and vitamins from healthy carbohydrates.

 Make sure that you feed your Aussie with high-quality food only.
-Do not forget that it can be hard for your Aussie to digest plant food.
-So, make sure that the carbohydrates your dog consumes are highly digestible and nutritious.
+Do not forget that it can be challenging for your Aussie to digest the plant food.
+So, ensure that your dog’s carbohydrates are highly digestible and nutritious.
 Feel free to add fresh fruits, starchy vegetables and whole grains to your dog’s diet.

-6. Why early socialisation is important for your Australian Shepherd
+6. Why early socialization is essential for your Australian Shepherd

-Early socialisation helps your Aussie behave well not just with humans, but with other animals as well.
-No doubt, you want to raise a calm, well-behaved and even-tempered dog.
-In order to achieve the best results, you should start socialising the Aussie as early as possible.
+Early socialization helps your Aussie behave well, not just with humans but with other animals.
+You undoubtedly want to raise a calm, well-behaved and even-tempered dog.
+It would be best if you started socializing with the Aussie as early as possible to achieve the best results.

 Introduce your puppy to new smells, sounds and sights gradually.
 Give the Aussie enough time to get used to different situations.